N6REJ/mod_bearsfaq/README.md

 - Multiple Navigation Styles: Tabs, Pills, or List
 - Flexible Layouts: Horizontal or vertical tab orientations
 - Accordion Content: Each tab contains an accordion of FAQ questions and answers
-- Smart Fallback: Untagged articles are grouped under a "General" category
+- Untagged articles are not displayed; only tagged articles generate tabs

 ### 🎨 Customizable Styling
 - Tab Styles: Choose between traditional Tabs, modern Pills, or List